 In the fall of 2013, I followed the GAPS Introduction Diet for about 1 month and began to feel like things were shifting.
 The migraines seemed to decrease in frequency and I just had this good “gut” feeling about it.
-This led me into the office of a chiropractor with a strong background in holistic and nutritional therapy.
+This led me to the office of a chiropractor with a strong background in holistic and nutritional therapy.
 He helped me by identifying a number of food sensitivities including all grains, dairy, and legumes.
 He suggested I follow a Paleo diet and see how I felt.
 We worked together using some functional medicine tests results as guidance, natural supplements, chiropractic adjustments and real food nutrition to begin reversing my plague of illnesses and pain.
 I discovered I was in pretty severe adrenal fatigue, my hormones were all out of whack, and that I had a very leaky gut.
 I also had some Candida yeast overgrowth and some intestinal fungus overgrowth.

 For the first time in my entire life, I finally felt like there was a light at the end of the tunnel.
 I began to feel better within a couple of weeks!
 It almost felt like it was too good to be true.
 In fact, if I’m honest, I was feeling pretty skeptical, like when is the other shoe going to drop?
 I made drastic changes to my diet, focusing on real, whole foods of animal proteins, fresh vegetables, and fruits.
 I began to clean up a number of lifestyle habits including my sleep hygiene, eating more mindfully, and reducing my toxin load.
 Having someone to coach me through this process and these lifestyle changes was critical because it gave me support, a place to go with questions, and someone to guide me when I started to go astray.